korayonurkeskin/InvestorBrief.AI/README.md

 An LLM-powered BD/IR assistant that scrapes company data, transforms it with dbt, stores it in Databricks, and generates investor-ready briefs using LangChain and Azure OpenAI.

 ## What It Does
-InvestorBrief.AI simulates how BD/IR teams at Mubadala Capital can automate company research workflows by combining real-time data ingestion with GenAI summarization and Q&A.
+InvestorBrief.AI simulates how BD/IR teams can automate company research workflows by combining real-time data ingestion with GenAI summarization and Q&A.

 ## Features
 - Scrape live company data from sources like Crunchbase and Yahoo Finance